How do you control a society?

 Write a paragraph charecterising the ideology of the Nazi’s

-2. Terror and Repression
+Terror and repression

-When President Hindenburg died of old age, Hitler unified the offices of President and Chancellor and became head of the German Army.
-He took the title of Führer (Leader) with complete dictatorial powers.
-The Nazis created a terror state, achieved through intimidation and brutality.
-The enactment of the Enabling Law allowed the Gestapo and the SS to arrest anyone for any or no reason, and imprison them without trial.
+The enactment of the Enabling Law allowed the SS and the Gestapo to arrest anyone for any or no reason, and imprison them without trial.
 The Gestapo used informants to create fear and mistrust, making the expression of any form of discontent regarding the political situation extremely difficult.

 The SS (Schutzstaffel)